 - average indexed monthly earnings (AIME).
 The amount of earnings used in determining the primary insurance amount (PIA) for most workers who attain age 62, become disabled, or die after 1978.
-A worker's actual past earnings are adjusted by changes in the average wage index in order to bring them up to their approximately equivalent value at the time of eligibility for benefits.
+A worker's actual past earnings are adjusted by changes in the average wage index to bring them up to their approximately equivalent value at the time of eligibility for benefits.
 If the person attained age 62, became disabled, or died before 1979, the average monthly wage is used to calculate the PIA.
-Also see primary insurance amount. - average monthly wage (AMW).
+See also primary insurance amount. - average monthly wage (AMW).
 The dollar amount used in calculating a person's monthly primary insurance amount (PIA) if that person attained age 62, became disabled, or died before 1979.
 The AMW is determined by dividing the total earnings in the "computation years" by the number of months in those same years.
 If the person attained age 62, became disabled or died after 1978, average indexed monthly earnings are used to calculate the PIA.
-Also see primary insurance amount. - average wage index.
+See also primary insurance amount. - average wage index.
 The average amount of total wages for each year after 1950, including wages in noncovered employment and wages in covered employment in excess of the Social Security contribution and benefit base.
-Those average yearly amounts are used to index the earnings of most workers first becoming eligible for benefits in 1979 or later, and for automatic adjustments in the contribution and benefit base, bend points, earnings test exempt amounts, and other wage-indexed amounts. - award.
+Those average yearly amounts are used to index the earnings of most workers who first become eligible for benefits in 1979 or later and to make automatic adjustments in the contribution and benefit base, bend points, earnings test exempt amounts, and other wage-indexed amounts. - award.
 An administrative determination that an individual is entitled to receive monthly benefits or a lump-sum death payment.
-Awards can represent not only new entrants to the benefit rolls but also persons already on the rolls who become entitled to a different type of benefit (see conversion of benefits). - bend points.
+Awards can represent not only new entrants to the benefit rolls but also persons already on the rolls who become entitled to a different type of benefit.
+See conversion of benefits. - award rate.
+The percentage of awarded applications in a given time period calculated as the number of awarded applications divided by the total number of applications decided, including technical denials and dismissals.
+An award rate provides a broader view of the program than does an allowance rate because an award rate includes as its base all applications decided. - bend points.
 The dollar amounts defining the average indexed monthly earnings or primary insurance amount brackets in the benefit formulas.
-Also see average indexed monthly earnings and primary insurance amount. - beneficiary.
+See also average indexed monthly earnings and primary insurance amount. - beneficiary.
 A person who is entitled to either Social Security or Supplemental Security Income benefits.
-The Social Security benefit may be either in current payment status or withheld. - benefits in force.
-The sum of the number of persons with benefits in current payment status and persons with benefits withheld.
+The Social Security benefit may be either in current-payment status or withheld. - benefits in force.
+The sum of the number of persons with benefits in current-payment status and the number of persons with benefits withheld.